langchain-ai/langgraph-messaging-integrations/README.md

 ### Prerequisites

 - [LangGraph platform](https://langchain-ai.github.io/langgraph/concepts/langgraph_platform/) deployment with a `messages` state key (e.g., a chatbot).
-- [Modal account](https://modal.com/apps/) for creating a server that receives Slack events and passes them to your LangGraph app.

 ### Flow

-The overall concept is simple: we will deploy a server (with Modal, by default) that acts as a proxy between Slack and LangGraph.
-It has two main functions: first, it receives Slack events, packages them into a format that our LangGraph app can understsand (chat `messages`), and passes them to our LangGraph app.
+The overall concept is simple: Slack routes are added directly to the API server deployed on the LangGraph platform using the custom routes support.
+The server has two main functions: first, it receives Slack events, packages them into a format that our LangGraph app can understand (chat `messages`), and passes them to our LangGraph app.
 Second, it receives the LangGraph app's responses, extracts the most recent `message` from the `messages` list, and sends it back to Slack.

 ![slack_integration](https://github.com/user-attachments/assets/e73f5121-fed1-4cde-9297-3250ea273e1e)